 Watch the helicopter shots of the Tour de France and you'll see the riders wheel as one, like a flock of birds.
 They ride in such a tight group for one reason: it saves energy.
 It takes about a third less effort to ride in another cyclist's slipstream.
 You don't have to be a racer to benefit: you can enjoy the same effect on a summer sportive, a weekend club ride, and even the commute to work.

-Riding with others isn't just about sharing the effort.
-It's more sociable because, in the right conditions, you can chat as you cycle along.
-And families cycling in a group can use road positioning to 'shield' child cyclists.
+Cycling with others isn't just about sharing the effort.
+It's more sociable because, in the right conditions, you can chat as you cycle.
+What’s more, families cycling in a group can use road positioning to 'shield' child cyclists.

-If you're on a narrow road without a clear view ahead – approaching a corner, for example, or a blind summit – it makes senses to single out, otherwise the outer rider(s) may be at risk from oncoming traffic.
+If you're on a narrow road without a clear view ahead – approaching a corner, for example, or a blind summit, cycling side by side can be dangerous.
+It makes sense to cycle in single file, otherwise the outer rider(s) may be at risk from oncoming traffic.
 Oncoming traffic itself may also require you to ride single file.
 If there is traffic behind you, single out if it can pass safely.
-If it can't, you can prevent dangerous overtaking by continuing in double file or by singling out and taking the lane.
+If it can't, you can prevent dangerous overtaking by continuing to cycle in double file or by singling out and taking the lane.

 To go from double file to single, the inside rider (nearest the side of the road) accelerates while the rider on the outside eases off, braking if necessary, and tucks in behind.
 This avoids one rider cutting up another.